RetainCountZero/SQL-Scripts/README.md

   A script from Taktum to identify sql statements with low performance.

+* *Generic-DDL-Log.sql*

+  Creates a table within the current schema to store all DDL events and generates a matching trigger to log all DDL events into a table called DDL_LOG.

 ## BelVis3 EDM Scripts

 These scripts are geared towards tasks related to BelVis3 Energy Data Management (EDM).